 Sinusitis is an inflammation, or swelling, of the tissue lining the sinuses.
 The sinuses are four paired cavities (spaces) in the head.
 They are connected by narrow channels.
 The sinuses make thin mucus that drains out of the channels of the nose.
 This drainage helps keep the nose clean and free of bacteria.
 Normally filled with air, the sinuses can get blocked and filled with fluid.
 When that happens, bacteria can grow and cause an infection (bacterial sinusitis).

-- Acute bacterial sinusitis: A sudden onset of cold symptoms such as runny nose, stuffy nose, and facial pain that does not go away after 10 days, or symptoms that seem to begin improving but return worse than the initial symptoms.
+- Acute bacterial sinusitis: This term refers to a sudden onset of cold symptoms such as runny nose, stuffy nose, and facial pain that does not go away after 10 days, or symptoms that seem to improve but then return and are worse than the initial symptoms (termed “double sickening”).
 It responds well to antibiotics and decongestants.

-- Chronic sinusitis: A condition defined by nasal congestion, drainage, facial pain/pressure, and decreased sense of smell for at least 12 weeks.
+- Chronic sinusitis: This term refers to a condition defined by nasal congestion, drainage, facial pain/pressure, and decreased sense of smell for at least 12 weeks.